tektoncd/pipeline/docs/README.md

 # Tekton Pipelines

-Tekton Pipelines is a custom Kubernetes extension that installs and runs on your Kubernetes cluster.
+Tekton Pipelines is a Kubernetes extension that installs and runs on your Kubernetes cluster.
-It defines a set of Kubernetes [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that act as building blocks from which you can assemble custom CI/CD pipelines.
+It defines a set of Kubernetes [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) that act as building blocks from which you can assemble CI/CD pipelines.
 Once installed, Tekton Pipelines becomes available via the Kubernetes CLI (kubectl) and via API calls, just like pods and other resources.
 Tekton is open-source and part of the [CD Foundation](https://cd.foundation/), a [Linux Foundation](https://www.linuxfoundation.org/projects/) project.